cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 Normally, Webots launches automatically the robot controller specified in the `controller` field of each [Robot](../reference/robot.md) node.
 However, if this field is set to `<extern>`, no controller is launched and the robot will behave like if its `controller` field was an empty string, that is, the robot will not be controlled.
 But as soon as a Webots controller is launched manually on the same computer, it will attempt to connect to this `<extern>` robot controller in order to control this robot.
-It is also possible to connect `<extern>` controllers from remote computers using TCP and UDP connections.
+It is also possible to connect `<extern>` controllers from remote computers using a TCP connection.

 ## Usefulness